harirathod/spring-boot-email-webapp/README.md

-# 🌱 Spring Boot Webapp
+# 🌱 Spring Boot Email Service

 ### Overview
-- A web application, providing a basic email service.
+- A web application, providing a basic service for sending emails.
 - Created using Java, Spring Boot and Thymeleaf.
-- Demonsrates continued enthusiam to learn modern technologies.
+- Demonstrates continued enthusiasm to learn modern technologies.

 ### Project Status
 - In progress.